-The purpose of Whole Life Insurance is to provide coverage for the insured, for their entire lifetime.
-Traditionally, Whole Life Insurance is a consumer demanded product that offers more than just a death benefit by permitting the policy holder to build equity in the policy.
+The purpose of Whole Life Insurance is to provide coverage for the insured during their entire lifetime.
+Whole Life Insurance is a consumer demanded product that offers more than just a death benefit by letting the policyholder build equity in the policy.

 Equity implies ownership.
 Equity is the value of an asset minus the liabilities associated with that asset.
-A Whole Life Insurance policy holder builds equity in the policy as premiums are paid up until the contract matures.
-At maturity the policy holder will own 100% of the death benefit and will have zero further liability to pay premiums.
-At this point the policy is called a paid-up policy.
+A Whole Life Insurance policyholder builds equity in the policy as premiums are paid until the contract matures.
+At maturity, the policyholder will own 100% of the death benefit and will have no obligation to pay premiums.
+At this point, the policy is a “paid-up” policy.

 Other insurance products provide for a death benefit to be paid if the insured dies while the policy contract is still in force.
 But the unique feature of Whole Life Insurance is that in addition to the death benefit provided, there is a provision made for the policy owner to actually own the death benefit.
 This provision, which is guaranteed by a legally binding contract, prevents the value of the Whole Life Insurance policy from being eroded by low interest rates and the ever-increasing cost of insurance to which typical Term and Universal Life Insurance contracts are subject.